AUCSLAB/csci157-anonymization/README.md

     * Do you like pasta?
     * Do you like burgers?

   The answers were generated using `/src/tools/data_generator.py` script.
-You do not need to run this script to complete this assignment.
+You do not need to run this script to complete any of assignments.

 ### Homework 1